Skip to main content

 Canadian Governance

-What does AI governance mean for a Canadian business?
+What does oversight mean for a Canadian business?

-If a workflow touches sensitive data, automates a decision, or changes how staff act, it needs visible rules for data handling, human review, and accountability.
+If a workflow touches sensitive data, automates a decision, or changes how staff act, it needs visible rules for data handling, human review, and accountability before rollout.

 Especially relevant for